apptainer/singularity-userdocs/singularity_and_docker.rst

 Compliance with the OCI Image Layout Specification
 --------------------------------------------------

-From the perspective of the directory ``$HOME/.singularity/cache/oci``, this cache implementation in Singularity complies with the `OCI Image Layout Specification <https://github.com/opencontainers/image-spec/blob/master/image-layout.md>`_:
+From the perspective of the directory ``$HOME/.apptainer/cache/oci``, this cache implementation in apptainer complies with the `OCI Image Layout Specification <https://github.com/opencontainers/image-spec/blob/master/image-layout.md>`_:

     - ``blobs`` directory - contains content addressable data, that is otherwise considered opaque